 - Why It’s Time To Rethink Your Customer Data Strategy – By David Spitz, CMO, mParticle

-- The Modern Marketer’s Guide to Customer Data Plan Discovery – By Jillian Burnett, Customer Success Director, mParticle
+- Customer Data Strategy Fundamentals: Business Strategy & Discovery – By Jillian Burnett, Customer Success Director, mParticle

 Data Mapping: Frameworks for helping you discover, document and understand the flow of information across your business, creating both “as is” and “future state” views of identity and event-level data.

-- The Modern Marketer’s Guide to Identity Data Mapping – By Dave Myers, Co-Founder & COO, mParticle
+- Customer Data Strategy Fundamentals: Identity Resolution – By Dave Myers, Co-Founder & COO, mParticle

 Data Privacy and Security: Key considerations for controlling your customer data inside and outside the organization.

-- How to Manage Privacy and Security in a Multi-Screen World – By Dave Myers, Co-Founder & COO, mParticle
+- Customer Data Strategy Fundamentals: Privacy & Security – By Dave Myers, Co-Founder & COO, mParticle